amish01/Part4-BlogList-Backend/README.md

-# Part4-FullStackWebDev
+# Part4-BlogList-Backend
-A hands-on project of the University of Helsinki Full Stack Developer course
+A hands-on project for the University of Helsinki Full Stack Developer course